 When observing the market trends you may notice that a significant number of companies have switched from purchase to the subscription business model.
-It’s very common to move in this direction since many advantages the model possesses which was detailed explained in the article: One time-payment vs subscription based business model.
-Which one is better for you?
+It’s very common to move in this direction since many advantages the model possesses which was detailed explained in the article: Subscription vs purchase business model.
 You as a founder may also want to undergo such a transition and below you can read about things you should keep in mind during the process.

 In the beginning, the revenues go down

 The subscription model works in a way that at first, your money income decreases.
 This drop occurs, however with a purpose and it is to soon achieve financial stability.
 You need to understand that this process is gradual but eventually people will choose if they want to go with the change or not.
 Also, think about how you want to inform customers about the switch.
 It can be done using social platform accounts but a blog post is usually not enough.
 You need to understand the importance of underlying the benefits customers may gain by the new model.

 What’s more, explain that the focus won’t be on gaining new clients but on satisfying the needs of current customers.
 Next, mention about updates which from now on will be released regularly.
 Lastly, encourage customers to take part in the development of the product by suggesting new options or functionalities it can have.
 In the case of YouTrack, new ideas are added in the special project.
 This way a new user can check what functionalities the app has before even starting paying for it.
 For instance, how often the updates are made and what kind of community is built around the product.
 The information process must be done carefully and is very important because it decides about one’s loyalty to the brand.
 If your company withstands the first stage of transition then we can move further.